mysterioustrousers/MYSForms/README.md

 #### Storyboards

 If you're using storyboards, the subclassing method is best.
-Just drage a `UICollectionViewController` onto your storyboard and set the class of the view controller to your custom subclass.
+Just drag a `UICollectionViewController` onto your storyboard and set the class of the view controller to your custom subclass.
 When your application segues to that scene (subclassed `MYSFormViewController`) the form will appear and "just work."

 ### Form Elements